 Southern: Starting with conference play, all non-televised games are on espn3.

 Southland: No conference service exists, though all individual schools have their own packages.
 All non-televised Stephen F Austin and Lamar games are on espn3, which is also picking up coverage of all locally-televised conference games.
 Houston Baptist, Incarnate Word and Texas A&M-CC’s streaming packages are all free.
 All other schools charge for their streams.
-Southland games that air on ASN are available online at southland.org/live.
+Some games may be available at watchstaidum.com as well.

 Summit: The vast majority of conference games will be streamed on espn3 (games at Denver, and non-locally televised games at Fort Wayne and Omaha are the exceptions).
 Non-conference home games are generally controlled by the individual schools, with Western Illinois, IUPUI and most locally televised games being on espn3.
 South Dakota and Oral Roberts games being offered for free through the school website, and most other schools having pay packages available.
 Denver’s non-televised home games are part of the CS Live subscription package, while their locally televised games (via Altitude Sports) are not streamed.

 Sun Belt: All Georgia State, Troy and Arkansas State home games will be on espn3 (conference games only for Arkansas State).
-Appalachian State and Georgia Southern’s homes games will be on espn3 commencing in mid-January.
+Appalachian State and Georgia Southern’s homes games may be on espn3 as well.
 The majority of the remaining games are available, for a fee, from the school websites.
 Texas-Arlington and Coastal Carolina’s non-televised home games are part of the CS Live subscription package.
-South Alabama, Louisiana-Lafayette, and Louisiana-Monroe have free streams this season on the school websites.
+South Alabama, Louisiana-Lafayette, and Louisiana-Monroe have free streams on the school websites.

-West Coast: Almost every game is available on thew.tv website for free.
+West Coast: Almost every game is available on watchstadium.com for free.
 BYU games may also appear on the BYU TV network, which is streamed for free as well.

 WAC: The vast majority of the games are streamed for free through the conference website or available on the school websites, all of which are free as well except for New Mexico State and UMKC.
-Chicago State is not offering any streaming this season.
-Almost all locally televised games appear to be on espn3 this season.
+Chicago State is not offering any streaming.
+Almost all locally televised games appear are on espn3.